-Market risk represents as fluctuations in fair value, future cash flow, foreign exchange rates and commodity prices, interest rates, credit spreads and equity prices, and it may reduce the Bank's income or the value of its portfolios.
+Market risk represnts as fluctuations in fair value, future cash flow, foreign exchange rates and commodity prices, interest rates, credit spreads and equity prices, and it may reduce the Bank's income or the value of its portfolios.
 The bank assigns the market risk management department to measure, monitor and control the market risk.
 In addition, regular reports are submitted to the Asset and Liability Management Committee (ALCO), Board Risk Committee and the heads of each business unit.

+Management Commutee (ALCO), Board Kisk Commutee and the heads of each ousmess.
 The bank separates exposures to market risk into trading or non-trading portfolios.

-Trading portfolios include positions arising from market-making, position taking and others designated as marked-to-market.
+Frading portfolios include positions arising from market-making, position taking and others designated as marked-to-market.
 Non-trading portfolios include positions that primarily arise from the interest rate management of the group's retail and commercial banking assets and liabilities, financial investments designated as available for sale and held-to-maturity.